 “Greece is at the heart of the energy scene in the European Union and the process of energy transition.
 Therefore, it will play a pivotal role and it will attract all the investment it needs for its own energy transition” said Dr Salameh.
 We invite you to watch his full interview here.

-ESCP Europe and its Energy Management Centre (EMC) will take part as Knowledge Partners at the 4th HAEE Energy Symposium organised by the Hellenic Association for Energy Economics (HAEE) on 6 - 8 May 2019 in Athens, Greece.
+ESCP and its Energy Management Centre (EMC) will take part as Knowledge Partners at the 4th HAEE Energy Symposium organised by the Hellenic Association for Energy Economics (HAEE) on 6 - 8 May 2019 in Athens, Greece.

-If you are interested in starting a career in the Energy industry or you are an experienced Energy professional looking to obtain hard and soft managerial skills to advance in your career, this exclusive free-to-attend invite gives you the chance to know more about ESCP Europe – UK Business School of the Year- the Energy Management programmes it provides, experience the School's unique teaching style, interact with members of the ESCP Europe community, scholarships and funding opportunities.
+If you are interested in starting a career in the Energy industry or you are an experienced Energy professional looking to obtain hard and soft managerial skills to advance in your career, this exclusive free-to-attend invite gives you the chance to know more about ESCP – UK Business School of the Year- the Energy Management programmes it provides, experience the School's unique teaching style, interact with members of the ESCP community, scholarships and funding opportunities.

 Admission to the following sessions are free of charge: